 Drip has powerful features that allow you to understand your leads and customers the second they enter your website.

 From the start they allow you to see how visitors interact with your website.
 They also give you a great way of segmenting your list and customizing a unique message to them.

 Custom Fields for Personalization

 Website visitors who land on your website and subscribe to your list or funnel can have custom tailored messages ready that give the experience a personal touch.

 Event and Customer Behavior Tracking

 Drip also gives you the ability to track every single website click and see what your customers are up to.
 You can see any time a customer has taken an action on an email, product page, when they made a purchase and the value generated from your email campaigns.

 These are just a few of the many features available through Drip that allow you gain an edge inside your own business and improve your communication with your leads and customers in an automated fashion.

 Other tools to consider: data / analytics.

-If you have seen terms you don't know yet, check out our marketing glossary of terms with more information on them.
+Reminder: if you have seen terms you don’t know yet, check out our marketing glossary of terms with more information on them.